mernit/ba-mobile/README.md

 * ~~Allow user to select preconfigured contract to deploy in `ContractBuilder`~~
 * ~~Create a page to [list](https://facebook.github.io/react-native/docs/flatlist.html) all contracts for a user account~~
 * ~~Create a `ContractDetails` screen which allows the user to call functions on a contract~~
+* Require username, address, and password at beginning of session and store in state.
+Currently, the username is stored only when an account is created.
 * Migrate project to Redux